-14.7.3 tools.vcvars dict()
+14.7.3 tools.vcvars\dict()

-Returns a dictionary with the variables set by the tools.vcvars\command() that can be directly applied to tools.environment\append().
+Returns a dictionary with the variables set by the tools.vcvars\command that can be directly applied to tools.environment\append.

-The values of the variables INCLUDE, LIB, LIBPATH and PATH will be returned as a list.
-When used with tools.environment\append(), the previous environment values that these variables may have will be appended automatically.
+The values of the variables INCLUDE, LIB, LIBPATH and PATH will be returned as a list, so when used with tools. environment\append, the previous environment values that these variables could have, will be appended automatically.